ghr85/CC0305/brief.md

   - Show which films a customer has booked to see, and see which customers are coming to see one film. :white_check_mark:

 ### Basic extensions:
-  - Buying tickets should decrease the funds of the customer by the price
+  - Buying tickets should decrease the funds of the customer by the price :white_check_mark:
-  - Check how many tickets were bought by a customer
+  - Check how many tickets were bought by a customer :white_check_mark:
   - Check how many customers are going to watch a certain film

 ### Advanced extensions: